 While we all might be curious about the best plunger or probiotic tampon or cold-sore remedy, it can be difficult to discuss these more personal items.
 That’s why we’re tackling Things We Don’t Talk About, a series in which we track down the best hygiene-, sex-, and bodily function–related things we all need but might be too embarrassed to ask about.
 Today, recommendations on the best condoms (just in time for Valentine’s Day).

-For many, condom shopping has long meant a surreptitious visit to the “family planning” aisle of the drug store, where you choose between standard-issue Trojans and standard-issue Lifestyles, and hope you don’t bump into a co-worker.
-Now, there’s not only online shopping, but also a burgeoning market of new condom brands meant to accommodate a wider range of bodies, preferences, and allergies.
-But with new options can come confusion, so we talked to sex therapists and educators, sex workers, sex writers, and even the hosts of a sex podcast.
+For many, condom shopping has long meant a surreptitious visit to the “family planning” aisle of the drug store, where you choose between standard-issue Trojans and standard-issue LifeStyles, and hope you don’t bump into a co-worker.
+Now, there’s not only online shopping but also a burgeoning market of new condom brands meant to accommodate a wider range of bodies, preferences, and allergies.
+But with new options can come confusion, so we talked to sex therapists, sex educators, sex workers, sex writers, and even the hosts of a sex podcast.
 Each product here can be bought (discreetly — perhaps not on the shared family Amazon Prime account?) online.

 Several of our experts brought up Skyn non-latex condoms.
-Porn actor Brett Rossi is, like many, allergic to latex, and says Skyn (made by Lifestyles) is best for managing reactions.
+Adult film actor Brett Rossi is, like many, allergic to latex, and says Skyn (made by LifeStyles) is best for managing reactions.
 It’s estimated (by the American Latex Allergy Association) that only around one percent of the general population has a real allergy, but many still report some kind of reaction.
-But beyond that, non-latex condoms also get better marks for pairing with lubricant and for allowing more sensation.
+Beyond that, non-latex condoms also get better marks for pairing with lubricant and for allowing more sensation.
 Emily Morse, who hosts a sex-and-relationships podcast, attributes that to their heat transference.
 “The best part is that the polyisoprene material transfers heat really well, so they feel very natural,” she says.
 Nicole Tammelleo, a sex therapist, says that while polyisoprene was previously thought of as just a latex alternative, it’s actually stretchier than latex and many actually find it to provide more sensation.
 The $12 price tag here is for a 24-pack.